-7. Can I do a double major or a minor or study abroad while at Hendrix and still do the 3/2 program?
+7. Can I do a double major or a minor or study abroad while at Hendrix and still do the Dual Degree program?

 Finishing requirements for a Hendrix B.A. degree with one major in three years is difficult and requires careful preparation and planning.
 Students will not typically have time to also complete a second major or a minor or have time to take a complete semester to study abroad.
 However, if a student arrives at Hendrix with multiple transfer credits from taking college-level courses, it is possible to complete something beyond the one major.
-Also, students will often have time to do a study abroad experience during a summer through the Hendrix Odyssey program.
+Also, students will often have time to do a study abroad experience during summer or winter breaks through the Hendrix Odyssey program.